burnsba/constructible/README.md

 This project is focused on counting the number of constructible points from iterating the line and circle generating rules.
 An iteration is:

 1. Start with a set of points.
-2. Generate all possible lines and circles from the points in step 1.
+2. Iterate over every possible pair, and
-3. Take the distinct points: intersections of all lines and circles from step 2.
-4. Count the results.
-5. Repeat step 1 with the new set of points.
+3. construct a line, left circle, and right circle from the pair.
+4. Iterate over every possible pair of objects in (3) and,
+5. find the intersections.

 For example, starting with {{0,0},{1,0}} yields 2,6,203,?

-# Files
+# Sub-projects

+This repository has sub-folders based on programming language.
+There is an implementation of the constructible count project in Mathematica, and a sample notebook to plot the points from the 2-series.
+The Mathematica project was re-written in c.

+## C

+See the C folder for specific details, but here are some brief notes on the primary files of interest.

+**constructible.c**

+Primary file of interest, calculates constructible points using the multiprecision GMP library.

+**global.h**

+Configuration options for the project are in this file.

+**upper_bound.c**

+Calculate an upper bound for the sequence of constructible points.

+**test_gmp.c**

+Compile and run this test file to ensure GMPlib is installed on the machine.

+## Mathematica

 **constructible_points.nb**